tommideso/Progetto_LabASSI/user-stories.md

 And the user has left a review
 Then I should see the personal review of that reservation and the menu review

+## Feature 17: Chef reviews average

+As a logged chef
+I want to see the average of the reviews I received
+So that I can improve my service

-### Scenario 4: Chef sees the reviews average
+### Scenario 1: Chef sees the reviews average

 Given I am on every page
 Then I should see the average of the personal reviews I received in the header

-### Scenario 5: Chef sees the reviews average from his profile page
+### Scenario 2: Chef sees the reviews average from his profile page

 Given I am on the profile page
 Then I should see the average of the personal reviews I received